 Another important point is to have healthy lungs with a healthy mucociliary escalator.
 The reason being that the mucociliary escalator traps and removes up to 90% of foreign particles and is the 1st line of defence.

 If this isn’t running smoothly or is blocked up, then there is a higher chance of parasites, bacteria, viruses and particles become deposited into the mucus and making their way to the airway walls.

-This may lead to a higher chance of either an asthma attack (i.e. coughing, hypersecretion of mucus, inflammation and bronchoconstriction) or a respiratory infection and defence response (i.e. an asthma attack minus the bronchoconstriction).
+This may lead to a higher chance of either an asthma attack (i.e. coughing, hypersecretion of mucus, inflammation and Bronchoconstriction) or respiratory infection and defence response (i.e. an asthma attack minus the Bronchoconstriction).

 I know the article was long, but I hope you found it informative and helpful in understanding the mystery behind why eating certain foods can lead to an asthma attack.